universam1/iSpindel/tools/generic-TCP/web/README_en.md

 While exporting CSVs or directly accessing the database via ODBC from, for example, Excel, is fine for data analysis, we'll definitely also want a quick way to take a glance at the current fermentation.
 So, here are a few essential charts, developed using [highcharts](http://www.highcharts.com), browser accessible.
+Especially nice in Firefox fullscreen mode on a Raspi touch display.
+Just put some bookmarks on the Raspi Desktop.

 We'll need a working [install](../INSTALL_en.md) of the backend, including mySQL and Apache2.